 This area looks like it might become more commonly dived by guests visiting the Sipadan / Mabul area.
 While there is evidence of fish-bombing at some sites, other areas are quite healthy and worth visiting.
 It may be that the dive operators of Mabul will be looking further afield to newer spots because of the restricted guest numbers going to Sipadan, and it appears that Mantabuan island will be one of those.

 The first thing I noticed was the jetty.
 It is new since the last time I had been.
 It is difficult to estimate its length but I would guess about 100m.
-The dive station is located there, as well as a camera room and the dive gear rental room.
+The dive station is located there, as well as a camera room and the scuba gear rental room.
 They also have a balcony of sorts with loungers, chairs and tables where you can have drinks and cakes and enjoy the beautiful sunsets and views over the calm rich waters.

 • Watch our Borneo Divers Mabul Resort video